 Those of us that favour other moral theories may face similar dilemmas.
 Our moral convictions, properly examined, almost certainly call us to do more than we have done.
 The failure of these philosophical efforts to formulate less demanding versions of consequentialism suggests that we must set the objection aside.
 As David Sobel has written, the demandingness objection’s disparity of concern for people mirrors the disparities of the world as we find it: it privileges those who would be subject to demands – the affluent – at great and tragic cost to those who would benefit.

 I suspect our real objection, in any case, is that we shouldn’t be blamed for failing to meet such high demands.
 And this seems like an important point we too often neglect.
 On one hand, we may do wrong without being blameworthy.
 On the other, when we rightly feel we can’t be blamed for what we have done (or failed to do), we shouldn’t infer that we’ve done the right thing.

 As Schindler despairs, those whom he saved approach him.
 They embrace him.
 They forgive him.
 In light of ubiquitous human fault and frailty, his conduct is surely beyond blame.
 But even as they assure him that he should not feel so guilty, they do not tell him he’s wrong.
 If he could have done more, he should have.
 His omissions might not be blameworthy, but that doesn’t mean they are right.
-And while we might puzzle over how we can best meet morality’s demands, we should not deny that the same is true of us.Make a donation
+And while we might puzzle over how we can best meet morality’s demands, we should not deny that the same is true of us.Support Aeon: make a one-off donation